Education & Awareness

 For today’s media-centric youth, film is an appropriate and effective teaching tool.
 To be prepared to participate in tomorrow’s global arena, students need to gain an understanding of the world beyond their own borders.
 The OWTW team plans to build on the PBS TV screenings to introduce Alaska Native issues, subsistence hunting and Indigenous Lifeways vis-a-vis the film into the educational curriculum in the lower 48, on both the high school and university level.

 In this spirit, OWTW has already begun a collaboration with the California Film Institute.
-We have developed a preliminary curriculum guide, to help teachers integrate One with the Whale into their classrooms, examining the complex issues faced by Alaska Native communities, while encouraging students to be active rather than passive viewers, Students can travel through these characters lives and stories to create awareness, understanding and empathy for Indigenous issues.
+We have developed a preliminary curriculum guide, to help teachers integrate ONE WITH THE WHALE into their classrooms, examining the complex issues faced by Alaska Native communities, while encouraging students to be active rather than passive viewers, Students can travel through these characters lives and stories to create awareness, understanding and empathy for Indigenous issues.
 This curriculum guide was successfully tested this Fall with University of California Berkeley students, challenging inaccurate ideas and narratives around subsistence hunting and in turn promoting Indigenous Lifeways.

 Part 4: Professional Institutions and Government Stakeholder